 - You or someone who lives with you is a U.S. citizen, a non-citizen national, or a qualified alien.

-Certain conditions and limitations apply.
+Other conditions and limitations may apply.